cncf/clotributor/CONTRIBUTING.md

 If you are unsure if the change will be welcome you may want to file an issue first.
 The issue can detail the change and you can get feedback from the maintainers prior to starting to make the change.

-You can find the existing pull requests at <https://github.com/cncf/cloradar/pulls>.
+You can find the existing pull requests at <https://github.com/cncf/clotributor/pulls>.

 ## Developer Certificate of Origin

-The CLORadar project uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
+The CLOTributor project uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
 The full text of the DCO reads:

 ```text
 Developer Certificate of Origin